andreasdanielmatt/citizen-quest-revision/README.md

 ## Debugging tools

-Press the 'd' key in the player app to put a stat panel on screen.
+The following keyboard shortcuts are available in the player app:

+- 'd': Toggle stats panel.
 Each press of 'd' toggles to a different panel.
+- 'e': Ends the countdown and jumps to the game end.
+- 'h': Shows hitboxes.
+- 'x': Outputs the player's position to the javascript console.

 ## License